Marco leads RUBEDO driving its mission to develop treatments for age-related diseases and extend healthspan.

-Following a Masters degree in Biotechnology, a PhD in Neuroscience, and post-doctoral training in Stem Cells and Regenerative Medicine, he then led a team at Stanford University focused on translational medical research in the Department of Neurology and Neurological Sciences.
-Previously, he did a post doc at Stanford with his mentor, Prof. Thomas Rando, a world leader in the field of Stem Cells and Aging Studies.
-Marco Quarta is authors of several scientific publications in top tier journals (such as Nature, Nature Biotechnology, Cell Stem Cell, Nature Communications), and he is an inventor on U.S. patents.
+As a scientist, he earned a Masters degree in Biotechnology, a PhD in Neuroscience, and post-doctoral training in Aging, Stem Cells Biology, and Regenerative Medicine in the leading lab of his mentor Prof. Thomas Rando at Stanford University School of Medicine.
+He then directed at Stanford/VA Hospital Palo Alto a research team focused on translational medical research in the fields of aging and regenerative medicine.
+He is backed by over 15 years of research with an extensive track record of scientific publications in top tier journals (such as Nature, Science, Nature Biotechnology, Cell Stem Cell).
+He is an inventor on U.S. patents.

-Quarta sits on the advisory board of the California Institute for Regenerative Medicine (CIRM) – Calpoly Bridge program in regenerative medicine, and in the advisory and research advisory board at the Center for Healthcare Innovation (CHI).
-He is also a member of the Paul F Glenn Center for the Biology of Aging Studies at Stanford University.
+Quarta sits on the advisory board of the California Institute for Regenerative Medicine (CIRM) – Calpoly program in regenerative medicine, and in the advisory and research boards at the Center for Healthcare Innovation (CHI).
+He is a member of the Paul F Glenn Center for the Biology of Aging Studies at Stanford University.

 Quarta keeps fostering and championing high standards of compliance, ethics and patient safety in the development of innovative translational therapeutics, putting patients and society at the center of all actions.

 [scientific peer-reviewed publications: https://pubmed.ncbi.nlm.nih.gov/?term=quarta+marco]